r-jasinski/frontendtest/docs/ChessBoard.md

 ## Template Structure

 The template contains a div with a class of "board".
-Each span represents a square on the board and has a click event listener that calls the `onSquareSelect` method with the index of the square.
+Each span represents a square on the board and has a click event listener that emits a custom event and the index of the square.

-## Props
+## Custom Events

-- `onSquareSelect`: A function that is called when a square is selected.
-It is required.
+- `square-select`: An event that has as payload the square number.

 ## Methods